Rose Garden Palace: Architecture

 The lodge contains on the ground floor eight apartments including a 30’-0” + 15’-0” central hall whilst the upper floor has a further five apartments including a large dance hall measuring 45’-0” + 15’-0” in the middle.
 All the apartments are furnished with elite mosaic, numerous colorful skylights and wall ornaments.
 Some of them are adorn with foliage and animal outlines in wood, colored Belgium glass and iron.
 An ostentatious dome is above the dance hall, and the dance circle is surrounded by cascades.
 The ceiling is floral patterned and embellished with green mirrors.
 Tall crystal chandeliers hang from the ceiling.
 An intricately designed spiral staircase before the ballroom leads to the roof.
 At the back of the building to the east there is a verandah triple-arched entrance porch which leads to a staircase for the upper storey.
 Originally there was an ornamental fountain in the garden, the structure of which still remains.
 There are several classical marble statues in the garden, although the rose garden that gave the mansion its name does not exist anymore.

-In popular culture

-Hamiduzzaman Khan, a sculptor and painter, has illustrated a book called Rose Garden.
-The book contains sketches in pen-and-ink, crayon and watercolor of this landmark property.
-The text has been written in English by Kazi Ahmed Sajed.